nomnom-insights/nomnom.bunnicula/README.md

 ### Configuration

-- `message-handler-fn` handler fn for consumer, holds the application logic, see more [here](#handler-fn-)
+- `handler` handler fn for consumer, holds the application logic, see more [here](#handler-fn-)
 - `deserializer` (optional, default is json deserialization) function to be used to deserializer messages